 For example – Let’s see how Oprah Winfrey defines herself.
 Until she was 36, she blamed herself as a bad girl.
 She had been raped as a young girl and then as a teenager, she had gotten pregnant.
 She believed she was responsible for all that trouble.

 Her personal narrative and her career totally changed the day that she interviewed Truddi Chase, a writer with multiple personality disorder, who had been sexually abused as a child.
 “That was the first day I recognized that I was not to blame,” she said.
 That was her crucible.
 The interview led her to understand her true purpose in life – to help others along their journey to success.

 The above is hard work and not always easy.
 It is the core part of building up a foundation for your success.
 But it is very very important.
 Without doing the hard work required to build self-awareness, the below points won’t work.

 Step 2 – Use Thoughts, Language and Body Language to Your Advantage

 Changing your thought patterns to break the cycle of imposter syndrome can bring about a gradual change in your mindset.
 Learn to talk yourself into being confident.
-Positive assertions and visualizations can make a small difference which can compound over time.
+Positive declarations and visualizations can make a small difference which can compound over time.

-We can use our thoughts to effectively counter the feelings generated by imposter syndrome.
-Overcoming imposter syndrome is about shifting your focus away from playing victim and instead thinking and acting like a player.
+We can use our language to effectively counter the feelings generated by imposter syndrome.
+Overcoming imposter syndrome is about shifting your focus away from playing the victim and instead of thinking and acting like a player.
 You can think about the difficulties that you have to overcome to reach the present level.
 This will help you to stop undermining your past achievements.
 The other way is to challenge any negative thought that arises with a question or a positive statement.

 It has been proven that positive assertions can boost confidence levels.
 In fact, famous personalities like LeBron James and Malala Yousafzai have used this technique with great results.
 Such positive assertions can transform your thought process by breaking the chain of negative thoughts.